-Chadbourne Gulch is a small stream that flows to the Pacific Ocean, about 1.8 miles (2.9 km) south of Westport and 12 miles (19 km) north of Fort Bragg, California.
-Chadbourne Gulch drains a watershed of approximately 2.7 square miles (700 ha) with elevations ranging from sea level at the mouth of the creek to 560 feet (171 m) in the headwater divide.
-The watershed is dominated by mixed hardwood and conifer forest and is primarily privately owned and managed for timber production and recreation.
+Chadbourne Gulch is a small stream that flows to the Pacific Ocean at Blues Beach between Bell Point to the north and Bruhel Point to the south, about 12 miles (19 km) north of Fort Bragg and 1.8 miles (2.9 km) south of Westport, California.
+The stream drains a watershed of approximately 1,730 acres (700 ha) with elevations reaching 560 feet (171 m) near the headwater divide.
+The watershed is dominated by mixed hardwood and conifer forests and is primarily privately owned and managed for timber production and recreation.

 This area was historically inhabited by several groups of Northern Pomo, particularly the Mitom and Mato people.
 The Coast Yuki people also occupied the area north of Fort Bragg but were an entirely different language group from the Pomo.
 They were a small subgroup of a much larger population that claimed inland territory further north near present-day Ukiah.
 When lumber mills first began sprouting along the Mendocino coast in the 19th century, Native Americans were still a constant presence.
 Suppression of the Mitom and Mato people by Euro-American settlers occurred over an extended period of time.
 The Coast Yuki were eventually confined on a reservation called the Round Valley Rancheria.